JohnCartel/gitlab_graphviz/content/en/faq/font.md

 because freetype immediately renders the fonts into pixels.
 On the other hand, with path-based formats like Postscript ([`-Tps`](/docs/outputs/ps/)) and SVG ([`-Tsvg`](/docs/outputs/svg/)), final rendering may be done on a different platform altogether, with different font files installed.
-Clearly, Your Milage May Vary.
+Clearly, Your Mileage May Vary.
 In the case of Postscript, the driver in Graphviz passes the expected metrics of the text block down to the renderer, and asks it to make a final stretch (or squeeze) to force the text to fit the metrics that were in effect at